-8. Our business requires us to obtain and renew certain registrations, licenses and permits from government and regulatory authorities and the failure to obtain and renew them in a timely manner may adversely affect our business operations.
+10. Our business requires us to obtain and renew certain registrations, licenses and permits from government and regulatory authorities and the failure to obtain and renew them in a timely manner may adversely affect our business operations.

 Our business operations require us to obtain and renew from time to time, certain approvals, licenses, registrations and permits, some of which may expire and for which we may have to make an application for obtaining the approval or its renewal.
-We will be applying for certain approvals relating to our business.
+However, as on the date of filing of the Prospectus, there are no such applications which we need to made and/ or pending.
 If we fail to maintain such registrations and licenses or comply with applicable conditions, or a regulatory authority claims we have not complied, with these conditions, our certificate of registration for carrying on a particular activity may be suspended and/or cancelled and we will not then be able to carry on such activity.
 This could materially and adversely affect our business, financial condition, and results of operations.
 We cannot assure you that we will be able to obtain approvals in respect of such applications or any application made by us in the future.
-For more information about the licenses required in our business and the licenses and approvals applied for, please refer "Government and Other Approvals" on page 147 of this Draft Prospectus, respectively.
+For more information about the licenses required in our business and the licenses and approvals applied for, please refer "Government and Other Approvals" on page 152 of this Prospectus, respectively.

-9. Because we operate in a highly competitive industry, our revenues, profits or market share could be harmed if we are unable to compete effectively.
+11. Because we operate in a highly competitive industry, our revenues, profits or market share could be harmed if we are unable to compete effectively.